Google, 2016—2017

 Impact

-The app built the ground for the UX between the user and the future Jacquard-based products by Samsonite, Adidas & Levi’s.
+The app built the ground for the UX of the future Jacquard-based products by Samsonite, Adidas & Levi’s.

 Products